ningfengh/SC_Tracer/README.md

 * Indirect illumination by distribute ray tracing and photon map
 * Caustic by direct visualization of photon map
 * OpenMP multithread for the ray tracing part
+* CUDA C acceleration for ray tracing (in cuda folder)

 ![Result](result.png)